State of Alaska

 Transient accommodations, including temporary lodging at the stopover location at a hotel, is permissible.
 The same applies for those travelers with overnights due to weather or other extenuating circumstances on their journey home.

 When travel consists of multi-segment (e.g. flight connections and layovers) or multimodal (e.g. combination of flight and driving) transportation, travelers do not need to quarantine for 14 days at every stop.

 If the traveler leaves the airport or stops for a period of time longer than necessary to replenish supplies or fuel, the traveler must comply with quarantine protocols for the duration of the stop or absence from the airport.
-The traveler does not need to submit a Declaration Form for every such stop during the trip.
-Travelers should state the final destination, not intermediary destinations.
+Travelers should state the final destination in the Alaska Travel Portal, not intermediary destinations.

-You will be required to isolate at your own expense for 14 days, or until you are cleared by a public health nurse after receiving a subsequent negative test.
+You will be required to isolate at your own expense for 14 days, or until you are cleared by a public health nurse.
 You will not be able to fly unless cleared by public health.

 Yes, as long as you can provide proof of a negative test result, you will be released from quarantine requirements when you provide that to the state.